PanagiotisIatrou/pico-ds18b20/README.md

   </tbody>
 </table>

-In case your ds18b20 doesn't have a built-in pull-up resistor, you need to connect one $4.7k\Omega$ yourself.
+In case your ds18b20 doesn't have a built-in pull-up resistor, you need to connect one $4.7k\Omega$ resistor across VDD and DQ yourself.

 Connect:
 - VDD: to 5V (ex.
 VBUS pin) or 3.3V (ex.
 3V3 pin)